busradeveci/YZTA-AI-17/README.md

 This project develops a machine learning model to predict cardiovascular disease risk based on patient medical data.
 The system provides a web-based interface for healthcare professionals to input patient information and receive risk assessments.

-## 📊 Dataset
+## 📊 Datasets

-The project uses a comprehensive cardiovascular disease dataset containing the following features:
+The project encompasses three comprehensive medical datasets for different health prediction models:

+### 🫀 Cardiovascular Disease Dataset
 - **Patient ID**: Unique identifier for each patient
 - **Age**: Patient's age
 - **Gender**: Patient's gender (1 = Male, 0 = Female)